naiyerasif/site/CONVENTIONS.md

 - For link citations, use this format: `<authors?>, <link> [<timestamp?>]`.
 Include authors if identified by the source.
 Include a timestamp to indicate the recency.
 Include the publication date, or publication year if available.
 - For book or paper citations, use this format: `<authors?>, <title>, <publisher> [<edition>]`.
 Include authors if identified by the source.
 The edition should be the year of publication (preferred) or the edition number specified by the source.

+## Design System

+This site uses RSL naming convention for CSS properties.

+- Raw properties are abstract exports from a design tool (denoted with `--x` prefix)
+- Semantic properties are derived from raw properties (denoted with `--y` prefix).
+They are also used to expose APIs for a component.
+- Local properties are internally scoped to a component (denoted with `--z` prefix).
+They should never be modified outside the scope of a component in which they are defined.